Contemporary Ballet

 1. Audition Video

-Footage must be of clear viewing quality and preferably shot within three months, or as recent as possible, prior to submission.
-Media-enhanced, highly edited, or promotional type videos are not reviewed.
-Adjudicators prefer one concise video with a table of contents; multiple videos will be viewed if contents are properly identified.
-Use one of the following file types to successfully upload your video(s): MP4, M4V, AVI, FLV, MOV, WMV, MPG, MPEG, M2V, MKV, and WEBM.
+Footage must be clear and recent (preferably shot within three months, or as close as possible).
+Media-enhanced, highly edited, or promotional videos are not accepted.
+Adjudicators prefer one concise video with a table of contents.
+Multiple videos are acceptable if contents are properly identified.
+Accepted file types: MP4, M4V, AVI, FLV, MOV, WMV, MPG, MPEG, M2V, MKV, and WEBM.

-- Verbal self-introduction, 1 minute maximum
+- Verbal self-introduction (1 minute maximum)

 - Your name and current affiliation